Zomby: Biography

-Plagiarism controversy

 In early 2012, UK producer Reark posted a loop to SoundCloud entitled "Natalia's Song" he claimed to have written in 2007 and that Zomby had plagiarised.
 Reark later posted a YouTube video demonstrating the track laid out in music making software Reason.
 Reark had already reported copyright infringement in August 2011 to both 4AD and Zomby, and 4AD responded by co-crediting Reark on the single in late 2011.